 The third study is Beyond Carrots for Utilities: A National Review of Performance Incentives for Energy Efficiency.
 After examining the 25 states that have energy efficiency performance incentives for utilities or statewide program implementers, it finds that performance incentives are working well to elevate utilities’ interest in investing in energy efficiency and to encourage them to meet or exceed their energy savings targets.

 This guide was prepared to assist anyone who needs to understand both the mechanics of a regulatory tool known as decoupling and the policy issues associated with its use.
 This includes public utility commissioners and staff, utility management, advocates, and others with a stake in the regulated energy system.
-The Report was followed up in 2014 by Six Case Studies, which examines the revenue regulation practices of six utilities in different states and distills key elements for state utility regulators to consider when designing these mechanisms.
+The Report is appended by Six Case Studies, which examines the revenue regulation practices of six utilities in different states and distills key elements for state utility regulators to consider when designing these mechanisms.

 Ratemaking & Rate Design